If you’ve never made pizza dough before or are still relatively new to it, you might wonder: Why is my pizza dough not stretchy?

-How much time your dough will require to relax will largely depend on both the type of pizza that you’re making and the stretching technique that you plan on using.
+How much time your dough will require to relax will largely depend on the type of pizza you’re making and the stretching technique you plan on using.

-If you’re making Neapolitan pizza, for instance, you should allow your dough balls to rest for around 8 to 10 hours.
+For instance, if you’re making Neapolitan pizza, you should allow your dough balls to rest for around 8 to 10 hours.

 This will result in a soft dough that you stretch into even pizzas without too much resistance.

 However, if you’re rushed for time or are making a different type of pizza, you will need to allow the dough to rest for 30 minutes to an hour at the very minimum before you attempt the stretching process.

 The longer you allow your dough balls to rest, the easier you will find them to stretch into your desired pizza shapes.

 After you’ve allowed them to rest, you’ll notice that the dough feels much softer, lighter, and easier to stretch with your hands.